kirtianand19/Business-Insights-360/README.md

 - **Power BI Desktop**
 - **Excel**
 - **DAX Language**
-- **DAX Studio** (for optimization)
+- **DAX Studio** (for optimizing the report)
 - **Project Charter File**

 ## Power BI Techniques Learned

 - Key questions to ask before starting a project
+- Creating calculated columns
-- Creating calculated columns and measures using DAX
+- Creating measures using DAX language
 - Data modeling
+- Using bookmarks to switch between visuals
-- Using Bookmarks and Page Navigation
+- Page navigation with buttons
-- Error prevention using the Divide function
+- Using the divide function to prevent division by zero errors
-- Creating a date table using M language
+- Creating date tables using M language
-- Dynamic titles based on filters
+- Dynamic titles based on applied filters
-- KPI indicators and conditional formatting
+- Using KPI indicators
+- Conditional formatting with icons or background colors
 - Data validation techniques
-- Power BI Services: Publishing, auto-refresh setup, app creation, collaboration, and access permissions
+- Power BI services: publishing reports, setting up personal gateways for auto-refresh, app creation, collaboration, workspace, and access permissions

 ## Business Terms

-- Gross Price, Net Invoice Sale, Gross Margin, Net Sales, Net Profit
+- **Gross Price**
+- **Pre-Invoice Deductions**
+- **Post-Invoice Deductions**
+- **Net Invoice Sale**
+- **Gross Margin**
+- **Net Sales**
+- **Net Profit**
-- COGS (Cost of Goods Sold), YTD (Year to Date), YTG (Year to Go)
+- **COGS (Cost of Goods Sold)**
-- Sales Channels: Direct, Retailer, Distributor
+- **YTD (Year to Date)**
+- **YTG (Year to Go)**
+- **Direct**
+- **Retailer**
+- **Distributors**
+- **Consumer**

 ## Company Background

+AtliQ Hardware, a company that has grown significantly in recent years, operates globally and sells computers and accessories through three channels:

+- Retailers
+- Direct
+- Distributors

-AtliQ Hardware, a global seller of computer and accessories, operates through Retailers, Direct, and Distributors channels.
-Facing competition with data analytics, AtliQ aims to build an analytics team for better insights and decisions.
+The company recently faced a loss from opening a store in America based on surveys, intuition, and some Excel analysis.
+Competitors have analytics teams for data-driven decisions, prompting AtliQ to build its own analytics team for future insights and decisions.

 ### Key Questions Before Starting the Dashboard